PlanQK/planqk-platform-docs/src/cli-reference.md

   --port  Defines the port on which the serve command is executed.

 DESCRIPTION
   Allows the creation, status check and deletion of service instances.
-If the flag is not present, the application uses 8081 as the default port.
+If the flag is not present, the application uses 8081 as default port.

 EXAMPLES
   $ planqk serve -p <port>